-Scope: ARF should target the production and trafficking of illicit drugs, including synthetic drugs and their precursors, enhance law enforcement capacity in affected countries, enhance cooperation in border management to prevent and disrupt trafficking routes, support the development of national legislations, implement best practice measures, and increase coordination among law enforcement and forensic entities in ARF countries.
-In particular, ARF should seek to apply national precursor controls with uniform effectiveness throughout the world, as a means of avoiding the displacement of diversion points across national borders.
+ARF should target the production and trafficking of illicit drugs, and their precursors by complementing existing law enforcement capabilities in the affected countries.
+This include enhancing cooperation in airport, seaport and land border interdiction and investigation, intelligence exchange and joint operations, strengthening the capacity of the criminal justice system on drug control, preventing and disrupting trafficking routes, support the development of national legislations, implementing best practice measures, and increasing coordination among law enforcement and forensic entities in ARF participating countries.
+In particular, ARF should seek to apply national precursor controls with aim for uniformity effectiveness throughout the ARF participating countries, as a means of avoiding the displacement of diversion points across national borders.